azizkhanp/interview-questions/README.md

 12. what is NFS?
 How to configure, ports
 2049
 13. nice value?
 How to set it?
-#nice value is the priority of a process -20 to 19
+#nice value is the priority of a process -20 to 19 , lower the number high priority
 #nice -n 5 cmd

+14. how to change the nice value of of process with ID 2264,
+    #renice -20 -p 2264

-14. how will u rollback the packages after patching
+15. how will u rollback the packages after patching
 #yum history
 #yum history info 8
 #yum history undo 8

+16. Diff b/w yum update vs yum upgrade?
+    The yum update command is used to update all packages on the system to their latest versions, including kernel packages.
+    If a new kernel version is available, yum update will install it, but it won't remove the old kernel.

+   It performs the same tasks as yum update but may also remove packages that are no longer needed due to changes in dependencies or obsolescence.

-15. How to convert ext3 file system to ext4 without any data loss
+16. How to convert ext3 file system to ext4 without any data loss
 #umount /dev/sda5
 #tune2fs -O extents,uninit_bg,dir_index /dev/sda5
 #fsck -pf /dev/sda5
 #e2fsck -f /dev/sda5
 #mount -t ext4 /dev/sda5 /new

-16. what is a Linux kernel?
+17. what is a Linux kernel?
 Can we edit it?
-17. what are system utilities?
+18. what are system utilities?
-18. what are system libraries?
+19. what are system libraries?
-19. Diff b/w unix vs Linux?
+20. Diff b/w unix vs Linux?
-20. what is heap memory(heap space)?
+21. what is heap memory(heap space)?
-21. swap space?
+22. swap space?
-22. linux loader(LILO)?
+23. linux loader(LILO)?
 24. Diff b/w cron vs ana-cron?
 25. user account locked?
     Account Expired:/Account Password Expired: chage -l username